This is a guide covering color saturation.

-It pushes the saturation of the areas where we want it to go up and not impact other areas where saturation is already present to a reasonable extent.
+It pushes the saturation of the areas where we want it to go up and does not impact other areas where saturation is already present to a reasonable extent.

-There is a difference in algorithm between how the Saturation and the Vibrance sliders work.
+There is a difference in the algorithm between how the Saturation and the Vibrance sliders work.
 The best approach is to use both sliders and balance the effect according to our requirements.

 Difference Between Saturation and Contrast?